 Period from November 26, 2019 to December 31, 2019 Activity.
 On November 26, 2019, the Company closed its initial public offering.
 The Company used \$125.9 million of the net proceeds from the Offering to acquire 15 of the 20 properties in the Company's initial portfolio from CTO, or the Predecessor.
 The remaining five properties in the Company's initial portfolio were contributed by CTO in exchange for 1,223,854 OP Units of the Operating Partnership for a value of \$23.3 million based on the public offering price of \$19.00 per share.
 The Company accounted for the 20-property initial portfolio acquisition as a business combination and recorded the assets and liabilities acquired at their fair value in accordance with the provisions of ASC 805-10, Business Combinations.
-No income properties were disposed of during the period from November 26, 2019 to December 31, 2019.
+No properties were sold during the period from November 26, 2019 to December 31, 2019.

-In connection with the accounting of the 20-property initial portfolio acquisition as a business combination, the purchase consideration was calculated as follows:
+In connection with the accounting of the 20-property initial portfolio acquisition as a business combination, the purchase consideration was calculated as follows (in thousands, except unit and per share data):

-No vember 26, 2019 Total OP Units Issued (number of units) 1,223,854 Company's IPO Price per Share \$ 19.00 Total OP Unit Consideration Paid for Initial Portfolio \$ 23,253,230 Total Cash Consideration Paid for Initial Portfolio 125,918,773 Total Purchase Consideration Paid for Initial Portfolio \$ 149,172,003
+No ovember 26, 2019 Total OP Units Issued (Number of Units) 1,223,854 Company's IPO Price per Share \$ 19.00 Total OP Unit Consideration Paid for Initial Portfolio \$ 23,253 Total Cash Consideration Paid for Initial Portfolio 125,919 Total Purchase Consideration Paid for Initial Portfolio \$ 149,172

 The Company utilized valuations by a third party valuation specialist as the basis for determining the allocation of the determined fair value of the asset group to the individual tangible and intangible assets and liabilities.
-The fair value of the total purchase consideration was allocated as follows:
+The fair value of the total purchase consideration was allocated as follows (in thousands):

-Novem ıber 26, 2019
+Novemb er 26, 2019

-Land, at cost \$ 54,386,511
+Land, at Cost \$ 54,386

-Building and Improvements, at cost 74,070,181
+Building and Improvements, at Cost 74,070

-Intangible Lease Assets 22,648,727
+Intangible Lease Assets 22,649

-Intangible Lease Liabilities (1,933,416)
+Intangible Lease Liabilities (1,933)

-Estimated Fair Value of Net Assets Acquired \$ 149,172,003
+Estimated Fair Value of Net Assets Acquired \$ 149,172

-The following presents the unaudited pro forma consolidated financial information of the Company as if the acquisition of the Initial Portfolio was completed on January 1, 2018.
-The unaudited pro forma financial information includes adjustments for (i) depreciation on acquired building and improvements of approximately \$4.3 million for the pro forma years ended 2019 and 2018; (ii) amortization of intangible lease assets and intangible lease liabilities recorded at the date of the transactions of approximately \$2.7 million for the pro forma years ended 2019 and 2018; and (iii) the elimination of acquisition related costs of approximately \$216,000.
-This information is presented for informational purposes only and does not purport to be indicative of the results of future operations or the results that would have occurred had the transaction taken place on January 1, 2018:
+The following presents the unaudited pro forma consolidated financial information of the Company as if the acquisition of the initial portfolio was completed on January 1, 2018.
+The unaudited pro forma financial information includes adjustments for (i) depreciation on acquired building and improvements of \$4.3 million for the pro forma year ended 2019; (ii) amortization of intangible lease assets and intangible lease liabilities recorded at the date of the transactions of \$2.7 million for the pro forma year ended 2019; and (iii) the elimination of acquisition related costs of \$0.2 million.
+This information is presented for informational purposes only and does not purport to be indicative of the results of future operations or the results that would have occurred had the transaction taken place on January 1, 2018 (in thousands, except per share data):

-For the Years Ended December 31, · 2019 2018 Unaudited Pro Forma Total Revenues \$ 13,963,945 \$ 14,023,566 Unaudited Pro Forma Net Income Attributable to Alpine Income Property Trust, Inc. 759,512 723,274 Unaudited Pro Forma Basic Net Income per Share 0.10 0.09 Unaudited Pro Forma Diluted Net Income per Share 0.08 0.08 Unaudited Pro Forma Funds from Operations 7,825,645 7,789,407 Unaudited Pro Form Adjusted Funds from Operations 7,437,723 7,345,549
+Fo or the Year Ended D ecember 31, 2019 Unaudited Pro Forma Total Revenues \$ 13,964 Unaudited Pro Forma Net Income Attributable to Alpine Income Property Trust, Inc. \$ 760 Unaudited Pro Forma Basic Net Income per Share \$ 0.10 Unaudited Pro Forma Diluted Net Income per Share \$ 0.08 Unaudited Pro Forma Funds From Operations \$ 7,826 Unaudited Pro Form Adjusted Funds From Operations \$ 7,438